melisa1026/projects/unityGames/README.md

-This folder contains games that I made on Unity,

-I've posed C# scripts here, and the games can be played using this link: https://melpgames.itch.io/
+All games can be played using this link: https://melpgames.itch.io/

-**Descriptions of the games:**
+**Descriptions of some games:**

 1) **Me, Myself & Witch**: I made this game for a two week game jam.
 I learned how to include character customization and drawing features into my games.
                        I made all the art on Procreate and programmed the game on Unity.